-DOE notes that the AHRI certification program,10 which uses BTS-2000 for certification testing, expresses thermal and combustion efficiency ratings to the nearest tenth of one percent.
+DOE notes that the AHRI certification program,13 which uses BTS-2000 for certification testing, expresses thermal and combustion efficiency ratings to the nearest tenth of one percent.
 Also, the energy conservation standards for commercial packaged boilers at 10 CFR 431.87 are expressed to the tenth of one percent.
 DOE is therefore adopting a provision in this final rule to clarify that thermal and combustion efficiency ratings are to be rounded to the nearest tenth of one percent as was proposed in the March 2016 NOPR.
+DOE notes that an AEDM may be up to five percent off from a single verification test result without invalidating the AEDM or the rating, but there is not an absolute fivepercent tolerance on ratings.